06-15-24 | Blog Post

 Cloud computing refers to the delivery of on-demand computing services including IT infrastructure, storage, network systems, and applications over the internet.
 Services are provided by a third-party vendor who handles the management and maintenance of the physical data centers where the cloud services live.

 As cloud technologies evolve and more companies move to cloud-based services, it’s important to understand the emerging trends surrounding the technology.
-Let’s look at some of the 2021 trends in cloud computing.
+Let’s look at the top trends in cloud computing.

 1. More businesses will adopt hybrid cloud services